• Enabling Professional Growth & Fostering Grassroots Connections

 ISIC logo

 The International Security Industry Council (ISIC Japan) was established in 2019 to promote collaboration between indigenous space and defense companies with their foreign counterparts.
 Its mission is to foster personal and commercial relationships through persistent and informative engagement, online and in-person.
-YCAPS has collaborated with ISIC to build public awareness of the contributions American military bases provide, in an educational online series called Community Conversation, that engendered trust and commitment.
+YCAPS has collaborated with ISIC to build public awareness of the contributions American military bases provide and co-sponsor events.

 Pacific Forum Logo